+The sub-bitstream of an output layer set conforming to the Scalable Main or Scalable Main 10 profile at a specified tier and level shall obey the following constraints for each bitstream conformance test as specified in Annex C:

+[Ed.
+(YK): The items below were generated as follows.
+First copied and pasted pasted the items of subclause A.4.2 from JCTVC-P1003 (HEVC defect report 3), then accepted the changes, and then made changes with change marks.]

-Bitstreams containing output layer sets conforming to the Scalable Main or Scalable Main 10 profiles shall obey the following constraints on a derived sub-bitstream for the output layer set, with layerSetIdx being the layer set for the output layer set conforming to the Scalable Main or Scalable Main 10 profile, respectively, derived by invoking the sub-bitstream extraction process as specified in subclause F.10 with tIdTarget equal to 7 and with TargetDecLayerIdList containing the nuh_layer_id values of the layer set with the index layerSetIdx:The nominal removal time of access unit n (with n greater than 0) from the CPB, as specified in subclause C.2.3, shall satisfy the constraint that AuNominalRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] is greater than or equal to Max( PicSizeInSamplesY MaxLumaSr, fR ) for the value of PicSizeInSamplesY of picture n − 1, where MaxLumaSr is the value specified in Table A-2 that applies to picture n − 1.
+The nominal removal time of access unit n (with n greater than 0) from the CPB, as specified in subclause C.2.3, shall satisfy the constraint that AuNominalRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] is greater than or equal to Max( auSizeInSamplesY ( scaleFactor * MaxLumaSr ), fR ), where auSizeInSamplesY is the value of auSizeInSamplesY for access unit n − 1 and MaxLumaSr is the value specified in Table A-2 that applies to access unit n − 1.

-The difference between consecutive output times of pictures from the DPB, as specified in subclause C.3.3, shall satisfy the constraint that DpbOutputInterval[ n ] is greater than or equal to Max( PicSizeInSamplesY MaxLumaSr, fR ) for the value of PicSizeInSamplesY of picture n, where MaxLumaSr is the value specified in Table A-2 for picture n, provided that picture n is a picture that is output and is not the last picture of the bitstream that is output.
+The difference between consecutive output times of pictures from the DPB, as specified in subclause C.3.3, shall satisfy the constraint that DpbOutputInterval[ n ] is greater than or equal to Max( auSizeInSamplesY ( scaleFactor * MaxLumaSr ), fR ), where auSizeInSamplesY is the value of auSizeInSamplesY for access unit n and MaxLumaSr is the value specified in Table A-2 for access unit n, provided that access unit n is an access unit that has a picture that is output and is not the last of such access units.

-The removal time of access unit 0 shall satisfy the constraint that the number of slice segments in picture 0 is less than or equal to Min( Max( 1, MaxSliceSegmentsPerPicture * MaxLumaSr / MaxLumaPs * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) + MaxSliceSegmentsPerPicture * PicSizeInSamplesY / MaxLumaPs ), MaxSliceSegmentsPerPicture ), for the value of PicSizeInSamplesY of picture 0, where MaxSliceSegmentsPerPicture, MaxLumaPs and MaxLumaSr are the values specified in Table A-1 and Table A-2, respectively, that apply to picture 0.
+The removal time of access unit 0 shall satisfy the constraint that the number of coded slice segments in access unit 0 is less than or equal to Min( Max( numLayersInSubBitstream, maxAuSliceSegs * MaxLumaSr / MaxLumaPs * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) + MaxSliceSegmentsPerPicture * auSizeInSamplesY / MaxLumaPs ), maxAuSliceSegs ), where MaxSliceSegmentsPerPicture, MaxLumaPs, and MaxLumaSr are the values specified in Table A-1 and Table A-2.

-The difference between consecutive CPB removal times of access units n and n − 1 (with n greater than 0) shall satisfy the constraint that the number of slice segments in picture n is less than or equal to Min( (Max( 1, MaxSliceSegmentsPerPicture * MaxLumaSr / MaxLumaPs * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ), MaxSliceSegmentsPerPicture ), where MaxSliceSegmentsPerPicture, MaxLumaPs and MaxLumaSr are the values specified in Table A-1 and Table A-2, respectively, that apply to picture n.
+The difference between consecutive CPB removal times of access units n and n − 1 (with n greater than 0) shall satisfy the constraint that the number of coded slice segments in access unit n is less than or equal to Min( (Max( numLayersInSubBitstream, maxAuSliceSegs * MaxLumaSr / MaxLumaPs * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ), maxAuSliceSegs ), where numLayersInSubBitstream and maxAuSliceSegs are the values for access unit n, and MaxLumaPs and MaxLumaSr are the values specified in Table A-1 and Table A-2, respectively, that apply to access unit n.

-For the VCL HRD parameters, BitRate[ i ] shall be less than or equal to CpbBrVclFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrVclFactor bits/s, where CpbBrVclFactor is specified in Table A-3.
+For the VCL HRD parameters, BitRate[ i ] shall be less than or equal to scaleFactor * CpbBrVclFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrVclFactor bits/s, where CpbBrVclFactor is specified in Table A-3.

-For the NAL HRD parameters, BitRate[ i ] shall be less than or equal to CpbBrNalFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrNalFactor bits/s, where CpbBrNallFactor is specified in Table A-3.
+For the NAL HRD parameters, BitRate[ i ] shall be less than or equal to scaleFactor * CpbBrNalFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrNalFactor bits/s, where CpbBrNallFactor is specified in Table A-3.

-The sum of the NumBytesInNalUnit variables for access unit 0 shall be less than or equal to FormatCapabilityFactor * ( Max( PicSizeInSamplesY, fR * MaxLumaSr ) + MaxLumaSr * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) ) ÷ MinCr for the value of PicSizeInSamplesY of picture 0, where MaxLumaSr and MinCr are the values specified in Table A-2 and FormatCapabilityFactor is the value specified in Table A-3 that apply to picture 0.
+The sum of the NumBytesInNalUnit variables for access unit 0 shall be less than or equal to FormatCapabilityFactor * ( Max( auSizeInSamplesY, fR * scaleFactor * MaxLumaSr ) + scaleFactor * MaxLumaSr * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) ) ÷ MinCr, where MaxLumaSr and MinCr are the values specified in Table A-2 and FormatCapabilityFactor is the value specified in Table A-3.